 Wii Play was classified as a game by The NPD Group, even though the package’s main selling point was the included Wii Remote.
 This “game” topped all others in 2008, forever skewing the data for subsequent years.

-During 2008, another major trend of this generation was coming to a close: music games.
-Activision released Guitar Hero: World Tour in the Fall, but 2007′s Guitar Hero III: Legends of Rock was still selling well.
-But it was a third act, Harmonix’s 2007 release, Rock Band, that had a real effect on the industry’s bottom line.
-Sales of Rock Band’s $170 band bundle tallied more revenue than any other game in 2008, further inflating the year’s overall total.
+During 2008, another major trend from this generation was coming to a close: music games.
+Activision released Guitar Hero: World Tour in the Fall, and 2007’s Guitar Hero III: Legends of Rock was still selling well at the time.
+But it was Harmonix, another developer just looking for a gig, that had a real effect on the industry’s bottom line.
+Sales of Rock Band‘s $170 band bundle tallied more revenue than any other game in 2008, further inflating the year’s overall total.

 One final game pushed 2008 to heights the industry hasn’t seen since: Grand Theft Auto IV.
 The open world tale of crime and corruption turned out to be a (so far) once-in-a-generation game.
 And that’s because Rockstar chose to do something very interesting with its sequels.

 Grand Theft Auto IV received two followups, The Lost and Damned and The Ballad of Gay Tony.
 Both would eventually be released as part of the disc-based Episodes From Liberty City, but they were initially available only as downloadable expansions.
 And Rockstar was not alone in embracing downloadable content.
 This part of the console experience soared after 2009, including sales of over 100 million songs on the Rock Band Store by May 2011.